 The operating environment of the Group in the first half of 2022 has continued to be impacted by the volatility caused by the consequences of Covid-19-related government imposed movement restrictions in most of our markets.
 During the first quarter of 2022, a number of our markets saw increases in incidence of the Omicron variant, with cases peaking in India and the Philippines in January, in Indonesia in February and Thailand, Vietnam, Malaysia, Singapore and Hong Kong in March 2022.
 Trading conditions largely normalised in these markets over the course of the second quarter.
 In the Chinese Mainland, cases peaked in April and associated restrictions have gradually reduced in July.
 The border with Hong Kong however remains closed.
-In the first half of 2019 (prior to the Covid-19 pandemic) new business profit from our Chinese Mainland business contributed \$694 million to Hong Kong's total new business profit in that period, compared with close to nil in the first half of 2022.

 Against this backdrop, in the first half of 2022 Prudential delivered APE sales of \$2,213 million an increase of 9 per cent compared with the first half of 2021.
 Our growth was broad-based, with 9 of our 12 Asia life markets, together with our Africa business, seeing growth in the period.
 APE sales are balanced across product types, with our four product categories (health and protection, participating contracts, non-participating savings and investment-linked savings), each contributing over 20 per cent of APE sales.
-CITIC Prudential Life (CPL), our Chinese Mainland business, increased APE sales 13 per cent, Singapore was up 5 per cent and within our Growth Markets segment, Taiwan was up 55 per cent, Vietnam was up 19 per cent and Africa was up 17 per cent.
+CITIC Prudential Life (CPL), the Group's joint venture with CITIC in the Chinese Mainland, increased APE sales 13 per cent, Singapore was up 5 per cent and within our Growth Markets segment, Taiwan was up 55 per cent, Vietnam was up 19 per cent and Africa was up 17 per cent.
 This more than offset the lower sales in Hong Kong, where agency sales were disrupted by Covid-19-related restrictions over much of the first quarter.
 We achieved stronger APE sales growth in the second quarter as conditions normalised in most markets.
-New business profit was \$1,098 million, (5) per cent lower as the benefit of higher overall APE sales was offset by the impact of higher interest rates under our EEV methodology, particularly in Hong Kong, together with lower sales in Hong Kong, where margins have traditionally been higher and an increase in bancassurance sales mix which tends to have a higher proportion of savings products.
 Our continued customer focus has contributed to our customer retention rate remaining high at over 90 per cent in the first half of 2022 (2021 full year: 89 per cent).

-APE sales and new business profit reflect our multi-channel distribution with bancassurance providing 53 per cent of APE sales and 42 per cent of new business profit and agency providing 36 per cent of APE sales and 53 per cent of new business profit.
+APE sales reflect our multi-channel distribution with bancassurance providing 53 per cent of APE sales and agency providing 36 per cent of APE sales.
 Over the first half of 2022 bancassurance sales increased by 25 per cent, driven by new products and momentum from our recently established partnerships, including TSB in Taiwan.
 Agency channel APE sales fell (13) per cent, adversely affected by Covid-19-related restrictions.
 Our agency channel is a key component of our success, given the high proportion of high-margin protection products sold through this channel.